akruszewski/gibl/manuscript/chapter3.md

     (foldr + 0 (map (lambda (t) (transaction-io-value t)) my-ts))))
 ```

-The next procedure will send money from one wallet to another by initiating a transaction and then adding it to the blockchain for processing. `my-ts` will contain the current receiver's transaction inputs.
+We will also need a procedure that will send money from one wallet to another by initiating a transaction and then adding it to the blockchain for processing. `my-ts` will contain the current receiver's transaction inputs.
 Finally, we add the transaction to the blockchain only if it is valid.

 ```racket
 (define (send-money-blockchain b from to value)